 Before you knock this as a "kiddie" ride, consider the full concept of the Men In Black ride.
 The Alien Attack ride invites guests to sit in their own training vehicles after being given access to the MIB Headquarters (the queue), including the Immigration Control Room.
 Once you are seated in your vehicle, you are given your own S4 Alienators (the laser gun) which you use to shoot at cardboard cutout aliens to get as many points as possible.

 Then you're pitted against an opposing team of MIB recruits in order to win the overall training session.
 Despite being a pretty relaxed ride, you definitely get a pump of adrenaline as you shoot your targets.
 The winning team gets applauded by Jay (Will Smith), while the losers are reprimanded for the incompetence.

-The Jurrasic Park River Adventure starts off exactly like the films.
-Everything is lush and wonderous as boat riders are ushered through the glory that is the new Jurrasic Park.
+The Jurassic Park River Adventure starts off exactly like the films.
+Everything is lush and wonderous as boat riders are ushered through the glory that is the new Jurassic Park.
 You get to ease through the Ultrasaur Lagoon and Stegosaur Springs to look onto the life-like animatronic dinosaurs who are casually strolling throughout the infrastructure.

 Trouble looms ahead with the discovery of an abandoned raft.
 Then Velociraptors start to lunge at your boat and finally, after a steep climb, you are met face to face with a massively terrifying Tyrannosaurus rex.
 Then next thing you know, you are plummeting down an 85-foot drop that leads seemingly nowhere.